caryjim/site/index.md

-👋 Welcome to my page!
+# 👋 Welcome to My Page!

-This space is where I share my current work, research interests, and exploratory projects - especially those focused on measurement techiques and user research.
-You will find items that reflects my evolving curiosity and the lesson learned through trial and error.
-It's a work-in-progress, just like any research process itself.
+This space is where I share my current work, research interests, and exploratory projects—especially those focused on **measurement techniques** and **user research**.
+You'll find content that reflects my evolving curiosity and the lessons learned through trial and error.
+It's a work-in-progress, just like any research process.

-🔍Right Now...
+## 🔍 Right Now...

-Currently, I'm developing guides for the following topics will share more as they are being developed!
+I'm currently developing guides and tools for the following topics, and will share more as they evolve:

-* Survey Design and Analysis Workflow
+- **Survey Design and Analysis Workflow**
-* Automate Survey Analysis to Report Building
+- **Automating Survey Analysis and Report Building**
-* Survivial Analysis
-* Simulation Studies
+- **Survival Analysis**
+- **Simulation Studies**

+---

 Thank you for stopping by!
 Feel free to explore, reach out, and follow along as this space grows.

+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/cary-k-jim-40046152/)